CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-01.md

      ![AWS Management Console](./images/aws-console-login-cleur20-lab.png)

   2. In the **Find Services** textbox, type **EC2**, and click the link for **EC2 Virtual Servers in the Cloud**
-  3. If not already selected, Select "Europe (Paris) eu-west-3 from the AWS Region dropdown menu in the upper-right.
+  3. If not already selected, Select **Europe (Paris) eu-west-3** from the AWS Region dropdown menu in the upper-right.
      ![Select AWS Region](./images/select-aws-region-cleur20-lab.png)

   4. Click the **Running instances** link under "Resources".